awwaiid/thelackthereof/ICFP_Contest_2005.md

 ----

-Up to now I seem to be taking roughly the same path you are.
+I seem to be following roughly the same path you are.
 I implemented random-cop and random-robber this morning.
 I was thinking about using cpan:Graph to get shortest paths and putting them into a file somehow.

 I haven't done AI yet but I plan on working until about 3:00AM tonight and doing the same tomorrow.